guillermooo/sublime-undocs/source/basic_concepts.rst

 under a *Syntaxes* or *Preferences* subdirectory.

-Vi/Vim Emulation
+vi/Vim Emulation
 ================

-This information is mainly useful for dinosaurs and people who like to drop the term RSI in conversations.
+This information is useful for Vim users who are now using Sublime Text.

-Vi is an ancient modal editor
+vi is an ancient modal editor
 that lets the user perform all operations from the keyboard.
 Vim, a modern version of vi,